Curriculum Intent

 Staff

-Miss Kelly Donovan – Teacher of Art and Textiles
+Miss Kelly Donovan – Teacher of Art, Textiles and Technology

 Ms Paula Wood – Art Technician